plumol/plumol/README.md

 ## ⚡ Fun Facts

-- 🥋 I practice Taekwondo.
+- 🥋 I competed on the regional and national levels for collegiate Taekwondo.
 - 🍰 I love baking and experimenting with new recipes.
 - 📸 I enjoy photography—capturing moments both big and small.